Vicky14239/metacrafters_EthProofBeginner_project/README.md

 # Code outline
-Token information are stored in public variables. a mapping to track balances.
+.Token information are stored in public  variables.
+.a mapping to track balances.
-A mint feature for token additions.
-Tokens are destroyed using the burn function, which also verifies that the sender has sufficient funds.
+.A mint feature for token additions. .Tokens are destroyed using the burn  function, which also verifies that the sender has sufficient funds.

 # MyToken Smart Contract